g8shen/VectorLite/README.md

 3. Enter  `cd dbms`
 4. Enter `go run .`
 5. The k-NN search & CRUD demo should run in the terminal
+	- There is a demo preview at the end of README
 6. Play around!

 ## Basic Usage